Polonium: Overview

 Polonium can be hazardous and has no biological role.
-By mass, polonium-210 is around 250,000 times more toxic than hydrogen cyanide (the for ^{210}Po is less than 1 microgram for an average adult (see below) compared with about 250 milligrams for hydrogen cyanide).
+By mass, polonium-210 is around 250,000 times more toxic than hydrogen cyanide (the median lethal dose for ^{210}Po is less than 1 microgram for an average adult (see below) compared with about 250 milligrams for hydrogen cyanide).
 The main hazard is its intense radioactivity (as an alpha emitter), which makes it difficult to handle safely.
 Even in microgram amounts, handling ^{210}Po is extremely dangerous, requiring specialized equipment (a negative pressure alpha glove box equipped with high-performance filters), adequate monitoring, and strict handling procedures to avoid any contamination.
 Alpha particles emitted by polonium will damage organic tissue easily if polonium is ingested, inhaled, or absorbed, although they do not penetrate the epidermis and hence are not hazardous as long as the alpha particles remain outside the body and do not come near the eyes, which are living tissue.
 Wearing chemically resistant and intact gloves is a mandatory precaution to avoid transcutaneous diffusion of polonium directly through the skin.
 Polonium delivered in concentrated nitric acid can easily diffuse through inadequate gloves (e.g., latex gloves) or the acid may damage the gloves.

 Polonium does not have toxic chemical properties.

 It has been reported that some microbes can methylate polonium by the action of methylcobalamin.
 This is similar to the way in which mercury, selenium, and tellurium are methylated in living things to create organometallic compounds.
 Studies investigating the metabolism of polonium-210 in rats have shown that only 0.002 to 0.009% of polonium-210 ingested is excreted as volatile polonium-210.

 Acute effects

-The median lethal dose (LD_{50}) for acute radiation exposure is about 4.5 Sv.
-The committed effective dose equivalent ^{210}Po is 0.51 μSv/Bq if ingested, and 2.5 μSv/Bq if inhaled.
+The median lethal dose (LD_{50}) for acute radiation exposure is about 4.5 Sieverts (Sv).
+The committed effective dose equivalent ^{210}Po is 0.51 μSv/Becquerel (Bq) if ingested, and 2.5 μSv/Bq if inhaled.
 A fatal 4.5 Sv dose can be caused by ingesting 8.8 MBq, about 50 nanograms (ng), or inhaling 1.8 MBq, about 10 ng.
 One gram of ^{210}Po could thus in theory poison 20 million people, of whom 10 million would die.
-The actual toxicity of ^{210}Po is lower than these estimates because radiation exposure that is spread out over several weeks (the biological half-life of polonium in humans is 30 to 50 days) is somewhat less damaging than an instantaneous dose.
-It has been estimated that a median lethal dose of ^{210}Po is 15 MBq, or 0.089 micrograms (μg), still an extremely small amount.
+The actual toxicity of ^{210}Po is lower than these estimates because radiation exposure that is spread out over several weeks (the biological half-life of polonium in humans is 30 to 50 days) is less damaging than an instantaneous dose.
+It has been estimated that a median lethal dose of ^{210}Po is 15 MBq, or 0.89 micrograms (μg).
 For comparison, one grain of table salt is about 0.06 mg = 60 μg.